 Our Nuclear Waste Program regulates other sites with mixed (radioactive and hazardous chemical) waste in Washington that aren't part of the Hanford cleanup.

 Click on the tabs to find out more about the facilities, and read about the US Ecology disposal site below.

-US Ecology is licensed by the State of Washington to operate a commercial low-level radioactive waste disposal facility located on the Hanford site.
-The facility, in operation since 1965, operates on land leased to the state by the federal government.
+US Ecology is a disposal facility that is licensed by the state of Washington to receive commercial low-level radioactive waste.
+Located in the center of the Hanford site, the facility operates on 100 acres of land leased to the state by the federal government.

 Model Toxics Control Act study

-The US Ecology site is operated for the disposal of low-level radioactive waste.
-However, older parts of the facility also contain chemical waste that was intermingled with radioactive waste before such disposal practices were changed.
-Some of the chemicals in the trenches have contaminated the soil and groundwater at the site.
-An investigation under the Model Toxics Control Act, Washington’s environmental cleanup law, has been underway since 1999 to study the extent of the site's contamination and to develop a remedial action to protect human health and the environment.
-As we're investigating chemical contamination at the site, we're coordinating with the work of the State Department of Health to put a protective cover on the older trenches that have been filled and are no longer being used for disposal.
+The older parts of the facility contain chemical waste that was intermingled with radioactive waste before disposal practices were changed.
+An investigation under the Model Toxics Control Act, Washington’s environmental cleanup law, has been underway since 1999 to study the extent of the site's contamination, and to develop a remedial action to protect people's health and the environment.
+As we investigate chemical contamination at the site, we're coordinating with the state Department of Health to put a protective cover on older trenches that have been filled and are no longer being used for disposal.

 Permits for Framatome (formerly AREVA), Columbia Generating Station, Perma-Fix Northwest, and Puget Sound Naval Shipyard